wdl339/chfs/docs/lab1/lab1.md

 make build-tests -j
 make test -j
 ```

+If you configured the environment correctly, you may find that you will pass the `BasicTest`.
+This is because we have implemented a basic bitmap for you.
+If you can't pass any test, please check your environment.

 For the integration tests, we will mount the filesystem you have implemented and execute some real filesystem operations such as `ls`, `echo`, etc to test the correctness of your implementation.